PaddlePaddle/Paddle/paddle/operators/name_convention.md

     AddOutput("Out", "(Tensor) Accumulated output tensor");
     AddAttr<float>("gamma", "(float, default 1.0) Accumulation multiplier").SetDefault(1.0f);
     AddComment(R"DOC(
+Accumulate Operator.

-Accumulate operator accumulates the input tensor to the output tensor.
+This operator accumulates the input tensor to the output tensor.
 If the output tensor already has the right size, we add to it; otherwise, we first initialize the output tensor to all zeros, and then do accumulation.
 Any further calls to the operator, given that no one else fiddles with the output in the interim, will do simple accumulations.

-Accumulation is done as shown:
+Accumulation is done as follows:

 Out = 1*X + gamma*Out

 where X is the input tensor, Out is the output tensor and gamma is the multiplier argument.

 )DOC");
   }
 };